buddhist-uni/buddhist-uni.github.io/_content/essays/economy-of-gifts_geoff.md

 status: featured
 ---

-Ajahn Geoff explains how the monastic institution works economically: by creating an economy of gifts.
+Ajahn Geoff explains how the monastic institution works by creating an economy of gifts.